raulvazquez7/medical-bot/README.md

 ### Step 2: Context-Aware Chunking from Markdown

 The second stage (`scripts/_02_markdown_to_chunks.py`) implements a sophisticated, structure-aware chunking logic.
 It groups content by semantic headers and injects metadata (like medicine name and document path) directly into each chunk to preserve context.
+The system is currently configured with a chunk size of **800 tokens** and an overlap of **100 tokens**, parameters that are centralized for easy experimentation.

 ### Step 3: Embedding and Idempotent Vector Storage